MicroEJ/docs/VEEPortingGuide/architectureChangelog.rst

 - Added missing default values for the properties ``s3.slow``, ``console.logs.period``, and ``s3.hil.timeout`` when launching the Simulator from the command line.
 - Fixed "Internal limits" error in HIL engine when too many array arguments are used at the same time by one or several native methods.
-- Fixed slow reading with an array of bytes of the input stream returned by Class.getResourceAsStream
+- Fixed slow reading with an array of bytes of the input stream returned by `Class.getResourceAsStream(String)`_

 SOAR
 ~~~~